hightechu/hightechu-spring2019/week2/assignment2.md

 ![Naming Convention](https://github.com/hightechu/hightechu-spring2019/blob/master/week2/images/group-example-2.png)

 2. Have the other 3 members refresh their page.
-They should see something similar.
+They should see something similar to the below image.
 Have the other 3 members join the correct team.
 Please pick the correct team, this cannot be undone.
 If you are uncertain, please ask for assistance.

 ![Group Formation](https://github.com/hightechu/hightechu-spring2019/blob/master/week2/images/group-example-3.png)